fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 2. On the Settings icon, select “Options”.

-3. Find the NuGet Package Manager, and select Package Sources from the left panel of the Options window.
+3. Find the NuGet Package Manager and select Package Sources from the left panel of the Options window.

-4. To add a package, click the “+” symbol in the top-right corner.
+4. click the `+` symbol in the top-right corner to add a package.
-- For the Name field, add the name of the package source as ‘myget.org’.
+- For the Name field, add the name of the package source as `myget.org`.
 - For the Source field, paste the myGet Package link.
 - Click “Update”, and then click “OK”.

 5. Under Tools, click the “NuGet Package Manager” option and select Manage NuGet Packages for Solution.

-6. Next, change the project source to “myget.org” in the top-right corner.
+6. Change the project source to “myget.org” in the top-right corner.

-7. Finally, move the browser tab of the same window, enter the credentials, and install the package BlazorApp1.
+7. Finally, move the browser tab of the same window, enter the credentials, and install the package "BlazorApp1".

-> Note: For Linux and macOS, installing the Nuget package using CLI from the private feed of MyGet requires an additional file, `nuget.config` on the root of the package.
+> Note: For Linux and macOS, installing the Nuget package using CLI from the private feed of MyGet requires an additional file, `nuget.config`, on the package's root.
 This file can be generated using the command `dotnet new nugetconfig`.

 **Setup using CLI**: